LafeLabs/thing/scrolls/magic.md

 move more of self replicating sets document into this scroll, extend to include that background

 this document needs to have our treatment of brands as magic and of the open brand as post-capitalist magic.
 The open brand using self replicating geometry to build a Technological Complete Set from trash is the thing we must point to.
-Trash Robot is an example of this.
+Trash Robot is an example of this: rainbow and googley eyes

 The example is given of the ArtBox.
 It brings together Geometron, Trash Robot, Trash Magic, all the things.